shaikhabuzer0/verification/_posts/2025-07-09-axi-protocol.md

 - Transaction with **different** ID's can complete in any order i.e out of order completion i.e response can come in any order
 - i.e write data order (A0A1AL, id0) (B0B1BL, id1)
 - write response order (B, id1) (A, id0) i.e first response is recived of B xtn then A xtn
-- Transaction with same ID's must complete in same order
+- Transaction with **same** IDs must complete in same order
 - i.e write data order (A0A1AL, id0) (B0B1BL, id1) (C0CL, id0)
 - completion order (B, id1) (A, id0) (C, id0) here A and C are having same IDs and same completion order

-#### Ordering rules for read xtn(interleaving is supported)
+#### Ordering rules for read xtn(interleaving is supported on rdata)
-- rdata for different ID's on R channel has no ordering restrictions i.e slave can send it in any order2
+- rdata for **different ID's** on R channel has no ordering restrictions i.e slave can send it in any order
+- ex:
+AWID 0 1
+AR   A B
+RID  1
+R    BL
+In above example txn B is serviced first before A, even though the address for txn A is received first
+ex:
+ARID 0 1
+AR   A B
+RID  1 0 0 1 1 0 0
+R    B A A B
+Interleaving concept is related with burst wdata and rdata Out of order(outstanding) txn concept is related with bresp and rresp